Amazon Prime Video: The Best Movies Now Available on Amazon Prime UK - Mash Viral

 (embed) https://www.youtube.com/watch?v=ULUo0048xZE (/ embed)

 This Oscar-nominated drama tells the heartbreaking story of a boy who wants to sue his parents for giving him birth.
-It is an unwavering view of the poverty and extreme hardship that a Syrian refugee faces in a slum in Beirut.
+It is an unwavering view of the poverty and extreme hardship that a Syrian refugee is facing in a slum in Beirut.
 Watch the video on Amazon Prime